readingpractice/readingpractice.github.io/author.md

 material texts.
 In her research and teaching, she is particularly interested in tracing how elite or learned cultures of medical and scientific knowledge are conveyed to ‘ordinary’ people through non-elite media, and in turn, how access to this knowledge brought about cultural change.
-Her first book, _Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_, is [available for preorder](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html) and will be published by the University of Chicago Press in August 2024.
+Her first book, [_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html), was published by the University of Chicago Press in August 2024.
 <br>
 <br>
 In the Fall of 2024, she will join the history department at TCU as an Assistant Professor of Early Modern